 The Jigsaw Programme offers us a comprehensive, carefully thought-through Scheme of Work which brings consistency and progression to our pupil's learning in this vital curriculum area.

-The overview of the programme can be seen at the end of this policy in Appendix 1 and in our curriculum booklets.
+The overview of the programme can be seen at the end of this policy in Appendix 1 and in our curriculum booklet.

-This also supports the "Personal Development" aspects required under the Inspection Framework, as well as significantly contributing to the school's Safeguarding and Equality Duties, the Government's British Values agenda and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our pupils.
+This also supports the personal development aspects of the inspection framework, as well as significantly contributing to the school's safeguarding and equality duties, the British Values understanding and the SMSC (Spiritual, Moral, Social, Cultural) development opportunities provided for our pupils.